-8. FEDERAL FUNDING INFORMATION AND AVAILABILITY
+6. FUNDING AND COMPENSATION

-This Contract is subject to the availability of funds to the BFWDC.
-Subrecipient understands and acknowledges that all funds reimbursable to the Subrecipient under this Contract will not be available at the start of the term of this Contract.
+All funding under this Contract is subject to the availability of funds to the BFWDC.
+Subrecipient further understands and acknowledges that all funds reimbursable to the Subrecipient under this Contract will not be available at the start of the term of this Contract.